onlytailei/malmo-challenge/README.md

 The weights are saved every 17 mins.
 They are saved in the created docker volume _malmo_volume_.
 We can run an arbitrary image with this volume to copy the weights to local.

-For periodical finetuning, directly run this script
+For periodical fine-tuning, directly run this script:
 ```
 malmo_loop.sh
 ```